Last updated on April 30th, 2019

 For all three of these reasons, unregistered tags are a great option for farmers trying to save some money.

 However, it’s important to note that the term “farm” doesn’t refer to just anyone with a small garden.
 You must use your land to produce a specific set of agricultural products.

 There are two main differences between registered (F-tag) and unregistered farm use vehicles:

-- You need to properly insure a F-tag vehicle, or pay the $500 uninsured motorist fee.
+- You need to properly insure your F-tag vehicle, or pay the $500 uninsured motorist fee.

 - For F-tag vehicles, “non-farm use is [allowed for]…personal use of the owner and his immediate family to attend church or school, to secure medical treatment or supplies, or to secure other household or family necessities.”

-What’s the Penalty for Misusing a Farm Use Tag?
+What’s the Penalty for Misusing a Farm Use Tag in Virginia?